 NGX Group: Dangote Refinery Embodies Energy Security, Job Creation, Industrial Growth

-The Nigerian Exchange Group (NGX) has described Dangote Refinery as a monumental achievement, a symbol of Nigerian enterprise, resilience, ambition and embodies the promise of enhanced energy security, industrial growth, job creation and strengthened global competitiveness for the economy.
+Nigerian Exchange Group (NGX) has described Dangote Refinery as a monumental achievement, a symbol of Nigerian enterprise, resilience, and ambition.

+NGX said the refinery embodied the promise of enhanced energy security, industrial growth, job creation, and strengthened global competitiveness for the Nigerian economy.

-NGX Chairman, Dr. Umaru Kwairanga, stated this when he led a delegation of the capital market community on a tour to the refinery complex in Lagos.
+NGX Chairman, Dr. Umaru Kwairanga, made the comments when he led a delegation of the capital market community on a tour of the refinery complex in Lagos.

-According to him, while celebrating the remarkable success of the project and other initiatives within the Dangote Group, the nation’s foremost bourse was looking forward with great anticipation to the potential listing of both Dangote Refinery and Dangote Fertiliser on NGX.
+According to him, while celebrating the remarkable success of the project and other initiatives within the Dangote group, the nation’s foremost bourse is looking forward to the potential listing of both Dangote Refinery and Dangote Fertiliser on NGX.

-Such listings, he stated, would mark a natural next step in the Dangote Group’s journey of transparency, market leadership and inclusive wealth creation.
+Kwairanga said such listings would mark a natural next step in Dangote Group’s journey of transparency, market leadership, and inclusive wealth creation.

 They would also provide investors with additional opportunities to participate in national assets that generate lasting economic value, Kwairanga added.